-Students must take the two core courses in the first semester in the program.
-In some cases, concurrent students may postpone a core course until the second year by petition.
+Students are advised to take two core courses in the first semester in the program.
+In some cases, concurrent students may postpone a core course until the second year.
 Typically, SOS 511 is the postponed class.

-c.
+10.3.
 Competency Mastery, Methods and Focus Area Elective Courses